boscof/Spelling-Corrector/Spell-Corrector/README.txt

-Following the instructions set in the assignment guidelines, this zip file should be used as follows:

 Program - this implementation is done in Java.
 The main programs are located in the src folder where 'Spellings.java' contains the main program for single prediction models and 'MultipleSpellings.java' contains the main program for multi prediction models.
 The programs are to be compiled normally using javac.